pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 convolve the |SQW| model(s) with the instrument resolution function using a Monte Carlo multi-dimensional integration, and provides some additional methods to control how the convolution is carried out.
+A more detailed description of the theory used by TobyFit is given in the :ref:`User's Guide <user_guide/Resolution_convolution:Background Theory>`.

 .. note::

-   The background functions are **not** convoluted with the resolution function - the assumption is that they are simply empirical functions such as linear background models and so resolution function convolution makes little sense.
+   The background functions are **not** convoluted with the resolution function - the assumption is that they are simply empirical functions such as linear background models and so resolution convolution makes little sense.

 This also means that instrument information must be included in the ``sqw`` object.
 At present, this is done using the ``<inst>_instrument`` functions which